lionel-panhaleux/ror/README.md

 #### 1.07.37 EVENTS
 A few Event cards are Forum cards on a picture frame with parchment background.
 They are resolved immediately and in the same manner as the blue-bordered Event deck.
 They are discarded after being fully resolved.
 ### 1.07.4 PERSUASION ATTEMPTS
-A Senator in Rome may attempt to persuade an Unaligned Senator in the Forum or an already Aligned non-Faction Leader Senator also in Rome to join his own Faction.
+A Senator in Rome may attempt to persuade an Unaligned Senator in the Forum or an already Aligned Senator also in Rome to join his own Faction.
 #### 1.07.41 RESOLUTION
 The Senator making the Persuasion Attempt adds his Oratory and Influence and subtracts from this sum the target Senator’s Loyalty rating to get a Base Number.
 This Base Number can be modified by [Loyalty](#107411-loyalty), [Bribes](#107412-bribes) and [Counter-Bribes](#107413-counter-bribes).
 The resulting Base Number is then compared to a 2d6 roll.
 If the roll is less than or equal to the Base Number, the Persuasion Attempt succeeds and the target Senator joins the Faction of the Senator making the Persuasion Attempt.
 If the original (unmodified) roll is greater than or equal to 10, or the modified roll is greater than the Base Number, the Persuasion Attempt fails and the target Senator remains either Unaligned in the Forum or Aligned to his current Faction.
 ##### 1.07.411 LOYALTY